Get

 Image By: Ryan Seth Nau, Shutterstock

-This is an option that might work, depending on the location and type of injury.
+This might work, depending on the location and type of injury.
 If your dog has an injury on their stomach, a dog shirt might be all you need to keep them from licking it.
-Just keep in mind that many dogs will still try to get to an injury even if they’re wearing some clothing over it.
+Remember that many dogs will still try to get to an injury even if they’re wearing clothing.

-But for smaller injuries and more compliant dogs, dog clothing might be more comfortable than a cone or inflatable collar.
+However, for smaller injuries and more compliant dogs, the clothes might be more comfortable than a cone or inflatable collar.

 3. Dressings